caspergrl/GT-UX-UI-Dec2022-June2023/10-week/02-lesson.md

    - Using the "house" metaphor, think of a template as a closet and room paired with windows and doors to create a bedroom.
 This "template" could be used in several house designs in a development.
    - Templates are reusable and can be filled with different types of content.

+## SLIDE 16
 5. **Pages:**

-> **Instructor Note:** Share the Steven Hay quote:
->
-> ​	*"We’re not designing pages; we’re designing systems of components."*

-- Pages are specific instances of templates.
+Pages are specific instances of templates.
 Here, placeholder content is replaced with real representative content to give an accurate depiction of what a user will see.
 - Pages apply content and have the highest level of fidelity because they’re the most tangible.
 - Pages are most applicable to websites due to the fact they are designed as paged experiences.
 Still, app screens can also be designed into similar pages of the experience.
 For example, in Slack, all channels use the same page layout.
 - Using our "house" metaphor, think of pages as adding actual home furnishings to bare rooms, bringing the space to life.

-> :briefcase: **Employer Competitive Note:** As a UX/UI designer, you will be expected to help create a designer system.
-Atomic design thinking is valuable for using, designing, or iterating a solution at scale.
-This is a highly valuable skill and should be included in your resume and your LinkedIn skills profile.

-- Review the atomic design method.
-- Take the power of designing a UI system seriously.
-By "seriously," we mean:
-  - Sweat the detail and keep your system consistent.
-  - Consider how all the parts add up to something greater.
-The sum of the atomic parts is bigger than the part itself.

-- **Ask,** "Any questions?"

-> :gem: **Designer Insight:** Share how atomic design thinking shows up in your own work—whether showing work you've done or just conveying the concept anecdotally.

-### Walk Through the Atomic Design of the University of Sydney

-- > **Say:** "Let's practice identifying atomic design."
-- Walk through the University of Sydney slides and encourage students to identify aspects of atomic design.

-Now that students have learned how the atomic design methodology classifies parts of a website, they should have a new way of looking at a website.
-Students should think of a site not as a whole but as a system of components.
-In the next activity, students will identify the three types of atomic elements on a website.
+## SLIDE 17
+Pages are the place to test variations in templates...

+## SLIDE 18
+"We’re not designing pages; we’re designing systems of components."

+## SLIDE 19
+Atoms make up molecules.
+Molecules make up organisms.
+Organisms make up templates and templates can be used to build pages.

+## SLIDE 20
+Questions??

+## SLIDES 21-28
+Review

+## SLIDE 29
+Questions?

+## SLIDES 30-31
 ## 3. Student Do: Atomic Design e-Commerce Analysis Activity (20 min)

 **TAs:** Slack out to students the following Google Doc activity in the #_in_class_chat: